ptr1337/arm-img-builder-docker/README.md

 ## Running arm-img-builder

-### First clone the Github repo with the following command:
+### Clone the whole thing (that enables you to use git submodule update --remote to get updates) :

-`git clone https://github.com/ptTrR/arm-image-builder-docker.git && cd arm-img-builder-docker`
+`git clone --recurse-submodules https://github.com/ptTrR/arm-image-builder-docker.git && cd arm-img-builder-docker`

 ### Pulling and start the image from docker-hub:

 `docker-compose pull && docker-compose up -d`

-### building and start the docker container:
+### for building:
 Change in the docker-compose.yml:
 ```
 #    build: .  #uncomment for building
     image: pttrr/arm-img-builder:latest
+#    image: arm-img-builder
 ```
 to:
 ```
     build: .  #uncomment for building
   #  image: pttrr/arm-img-builder:latest
+    image: arm-img-builder
 ```
 Then run: